 5. Business Execution structure

-The Group utilizes business owner system and Group CxO system under the supervision of the Group CEO to enable agile and flexible decision-making and business execution in the Group's best interest with the objective of increasing corporate value of the Group.
+The Group utilizes business owner system and Group CxO system under the supervision of the Group CEO and the Group COO to enable agile and flexible decision-making and business execution in the Group's best interest with the objective of increasing corporate value of the Group.

 (1) Group CEO